GitauHarrison/notes/linode/server_monitoring.md

 Notice that I have 2 linodes on my account, _official_personal_website_ and _tinkereducationnewsletter_.
 I will show you how to configure Lassie using the _official_personal_website_ linode.

-I will click on it to access more data on the linode.
+I will click on this linode to see more data about it.
 What I am interested in is the "Settings" tab.
 ![Settings Tab](/images/linode/server_monitoring/settings.png)

 Scroll to the bottom of the "Settings" tab to see the "Shutdown Watchdog" section.
 Toggle the key to enable this feature.
 ![Lassie](/images/linode/server_monitoring/lassie.png)

+Now, everytime the linode unexpectedly goes offline, then Lassie can return it online automatically.

 ## Performance of the Server

 For vital server and service performance metrics, performance monitoring tools are used.
 These tools can be equated to a car's dashboard which shows all car performance details such as speed and fuel consumption.
-We will begin by first looking at the default tools that monitor performance of a server then gradually check out a few more technical tools we can use.
+We will begin by first looking at the [default tools that monitor performance of a server](#linode-cloud-manager) then gradually check out [a few more technical tools](#linux-system-monitoring-fundamentals) we can use.

 ### Linode Cloud Manager